top of page

 • Apply only to the affected area, avoiding healthy skin.

-• Consider protecting surrounding skin with petroleum jelly.
+• Consider protecting surrounding skin with petroleum jelly, such as vaseline.

 Pharmacist Tips